tperry2x-uk/OpenXTalk-Community-DPE/README.md

 ## Compiling OpenXTalk

-LiveCode uses the [gyp (Generate Your Projects)](https://chromium.googlesource.com/external/gyp.git) tool to generate platform-specific project files.
+OpenXTalk uses the [gyp (Generate Your Projects)](https://chromium.googlesource.com/external/gyp.git) tool to generate platform-specific project files.
 It can generate `xcodeproj` files for Xcode on Mac, `vcproj` files for Microsoft Visual Studio, and makefiles for compiling on Linux.

 ### Quick start